First Team Staff

 KRIS O'LEARY - FIRST-TEAM COACH

-Kris O’Leary joined the Swansea City first-team coaching staff ahead of the 2022-23 season, and remained in place following Michael Duff's appointment as head coach.
+Kris O’Leary joined the Swansea City first-team coaching staff ahead of the 2022-23 season, and remained in place under Michael Duff and Luke Williams.

 The 45-year-old took on the position of first-team coach, having held the role on an interim basis over the final months of the 2021-22 campaign, in addition to his responsibilities with the Swansea under-23 squad.